CDT Day 32: Mussigbrod Saddle to just north of Hwy 43 – SpiceRack is My Hero Camp to Surprise 30 Camp

 We breaked to let the heat die down a little then got moving once more.
 My Micro Squeeze filter failed catastrophically, breaking in half completely, but there was no other drama through the woods along a round ridge.
 I ran an alternate route to collect water, then waited, panting and sweating, for Spice just off the trail.
 We joined forces once more for the final 4 miles after watching the last 20 minutes of the sun setting behind a distant ridge.

 Taylor Swift’s 1989 was the album of choice to take us home.
 I had to literally walk as fast as I possibly could to keep up with Spice as dusk faded to dark.
 I panted.
 I sweated.
 We flew.
-For the last mile all I could think about was that it was the same distance from my house to my favorite burrito place when I lived in San Diego.
+All I could think about for the last mile was that it was the same distance from my house to my favorite burrito place when I lived in San Diego.
 This thought was not helpful, only serving to make me hungry and nostalgic.
 Spice led the way with her headlamp for the last half mile.
 At 10:30pm we finally dropped our packs, 30 miles from where we woke up this morning.

 My feet feel worked, and it’s probably a good thing that it’s too dark to inspect them right now.
 Legs feel good though.
 Beans instead of a burrito for dinner.
 I feel good now.
 How will I feel tomorrow?